ibm-cloud-docs/satellite/getting-help.md

 ## General ways to resolve issues
 {: #help-general}

+1. Enable and review [logging](/docs/satellite?topic=satellite-health) and [monitoring](/docs/satellite?topic=satellite-monitor) details to troubleshoot your {{site.data.keyword.satelliteshort}} components.
-1. Keep the clusters and hosts in your {{site.data.keyword.satelliteshort}} location up to date.
+2. Keep the clusters and hosts in your {{site.data.keyword.satelliteshort}} location up to date.
-2. Make sure that your command-line tools are up to date.
+3. Make sure that your command-line tools are up to date.
    * In the terminal, you are notified when updates to the `ibmcloud` CLI and plug-ins are available.
 Be sure to keep your CLI up to date so that you can use all available commands and flags.
    * Make sure that your `kubectl` and `oc` CLI client matches the same Kubernetes version as your cluster server.
 [Kubernetes does not support](https://kubernetes.io/docs/setup/release/version-skew-policy/){: external} `kubectl` client versions that are 2 or more versions apart from the server version (n +/- 2).

-## Reviewing issues and status
+## Reviewing cloud issues and status
 {: #help-cloud-status}

 1. To see whether {{site.data.keyword.cloud_notm}} is available, [check the {{site.data.keyword.cloud_notm}} status page](https://cloud.ibm.com/status?selected=status){: external}.